Executive Editor (Vancouver)

 Priscilla Yu is Ricepaper Magazine’s art editor.
 She is a Vancouver-based artist and her projects range from visual arts and illustration to art direction, graphic design, and product design.
 Her work has been featured on BOOOOOOOM, Upperplayground, Uppercase Magazine, and she has exhibited with TEDx Vancouver, FAAIM (Chicago), CO-LAB Gallery (Los Angeles), Robert Lynds Gallery, and Ayden Gallery.
 You can find her work on www.priscillayu.ca

 Digital Content Coordinator (Vancouver)

-David Ly is a Vancouver-based writer, poet, and Master of Publishing graduate from Simon Fraser University.
-His journalism has appeared on Daily Xtra, NUVO, and VICE, and his poetry on Ricepaper Magazine, Westender, and in the Erotic Haiku Of Skin On Skin anthology (Black Moss Press, 2017).
-His first chapbook, titled A Perfect Jawline, will be published in spring 2018 with Anstruther Press.
-Find David on Twitter @dlylyly or Instagram @divad.ly.
+David Ly is the Content Coordinator at Ricepaper, curating its Instagram, Twitter, and Facebook feeds, driving visitors to the website.
+He is a Vancouver-based writer, poet, and Master of Publishing graduate from Simon Fraser University.
+His journalism has appeared on Daily Xtra, NUVO, and VICE, and his poetry on Ricepaper, Westender, The Puritan, and in the Erotic Haiku Of Skin On Skin anthology (Black Moss Press, 2017).
+His chapbook is titled A Perfect Jawline (Anstruther Press, 2018).
+He is the Marketing Assistant at UBC Press.
+Find David on Twitter @dlylyly or Instagram @divad.ly